IPCC-AR7-WG1/.github/profile/README.md

 - [Support](#support)

-## Repository Organisation Guidelines
+## Organisation Guidelines

-This repository is organized by figure, with one top-level folder per figure.
+In this GitHub organisation, all repositories are organized at the chapter level, with **one repository per chapter**.
+Within each repository, each figure is stored in its own top-level folder.

 Each figure folder is fully self-contained and includes the code, metadata, outputs, and citation information needed to reproduce that figure.